nicklockwood/iVersion/README.md

 To install iVersion into your app, drag the iVersion.h and .m files into your project.

+As of version 1.8, iVersion typically requires no configuration at all and will simply run automatically, using the Application's bundle ID to look it up on the App Store.

+**Note:** If you have apps with matching bundle IDs on both the Mac and iOS app stores (even if they use different capitalisation), the lookup mechanism won't work, so you'll need to set the application app store ID, which is a numeric ID that can be found in iTunes Connect after you set up an app.

+Additionally, you can specify an optional remotely hosted Plist file that will be used for the release notes instead of the ones on iTunes.
+This has 3 key advantages:

+1. You can provide release notes for multiple versions, and if users skip a version they will see the release notes for all the updates they've missed.

+2. You can provide more concise release notes, suitable for display on the iPhone screen.

+3. You can delay the iVersion update alert until you are ready by not including an entry for the latest release until after the app has gone live.

-To enable iVersion in your application you need to instantiate and configure iVersion *before* the app has finished launching.
+If you do wish to customise iVersion, the best time to do this is *before* the app has finished launching.
 The easiest way to do this is to add the iVersion configuration code in your AppDelegate's `initialize` method, like this:

 	+ (void)initialize
 	{